ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 	* Later losses again the USSR and entry of the US into war: Hitler believed the war was lost → **He had to win the racial war**, although he was going to lose the military war
 * Upto mid-October 1941: Deporting Jews to the "east" (e.g. Siberia) for slave labour and decimation
 * Until then: expulsion and extermination (Operation Reinhard)
+* Mass of the Holocaust (2 million jews) were killed by Einsatzgruppen and the Wehrmacht
 * 3 programs were **already** in place:
 	* Deportation
 	* Concentration  Camps